Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

-ACG represents the average number of shared labels between the query image and the top $n$ retrieved images.
-For a given query image $I_{q}$, the ACG score of the top $n$ retrieved images is calculated by

-where $n$ denotes the number of top retrieval images and $C(q,i)$ is the number of shared class labels between $I_{q}$ and $I_{i}$.
+where n denotes the number of top retrieval images and $C(q,i)$ is the number of shared class labels between $I_{q}$ and $I_{i}$.
 NDCG is a popular evaluation metric in information retrieval.
 Given a query image $I_{q}$, the DCG score of top $n$ retrieved images is defined as

-Then, the normalized DCG(NDCG) score at the position $n$ can be calculated by $NDCG@n==\frac{DCG@n}{Z_{n}}$, where $Z_{n}$ is the maximum value of $DCG@n$, which constrains the value of NDCG in range [0,1].
+Then, the normalized DCG(NDCG) score at the position n can be calculated by $NDCG@n==\frac{DCG@n}{Z_{n}}$, where $Z_{n}$ is the maximum value of DCG@n, which constrains the value of NDCG in the range [0,1].

-WAP is similar with MAP, the only difference is that WAP is the average value of ACG scores at each tip $n$ retrieval image rather than average precision.
+WAP is similar to MAP, the only difference is that WAP is the average value of ACG scores at each tip $n$ retrieval image rather than average precision.
 WAP can be calculated by